Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 We tested GGLR in four different practical applications: image interpolation, 3D point cloud color denoising, age estimation, and player rating estimation.
 Experimental results show that GGLR outperformed previous graph signal priors like GLR \cite{pang17} and graph total variation (GTV) \cite{elmoataz08,couprie13}.

-We summarize our technical contributions as follows: \begin{enumerate} \item \blue{For graph nodes endowed with latent space coordinates, we define the higher-order Gradient Graph Laplacian Regularizer (GGLR) for graph signal restoration, which retains its quadratic form and thus ease of computation under specified conditions (Theorem\;\ref{thm:closedForm}).}
+We summarize our technical contributions as follows: \begin{enumerate} \item For graph nodes endowed with sampling coordinates, we define the higher-order Gradient Graph Laplacian Regularizer (GGLR) for graph signal restoration, which retains its quadratic form and thus ease of computation under specified conditions (Theorem\;\ref{thm:closedForm}).